Miller syndrome: Genetics

 A mutation in this gene was reported by Morgan in 1910 in the fruit fly Drosophila melanogaster.
 In the fly, this mutation is characterized by wing anomalies, defective oogenesis, and malformed posterior legs.
 In humans, Miller syndrome is due to a recessive mutation in the DHODH gene.

 Diagnosis

 Differential diagnosis

-The differential diagnosis includes Treacher Collins syndrome, Nager acrofacial dysostosis (preaxial cranial dysostosis).
+The differential diagnosis includes Treacher Collins syndrome and Nager acrofacial dysostosis (preaxial cranial dysostosis).
 Other types of axial cranial dysostosis included the Kelly, Reynolds, Arens (Tel Aviv), Rodríguez (Madrid), Richieri-Costa and Patterson-Stevenson-Fontaine forms.

 History

 This condition was first described in 1969 by Genée, who assumed the condition to be an extreme form of Treacher Collins syndrome (dysostosis mandibulofacialis).
 Wiedemann in 1975 described it as a separate entity.
-Further cases were reported by Wildervanck in 1975 and by Miller et al in 1979 The syndrome was named the Genée-Wiedemann syndrome in 1987.
+Further cases were reported by Wildervanck in 1975 and by Miller et al in 1979 The syndrome was named Genée-Wiedemann syndrome in 1986.
 A family harboring Miller syndrome was the first human family to be ever sequenced with whole-genome sequencing.